zenwarr/mpv-config/README.md

 Changes:
 - Initially selects the current chapter instead of the first one on list open

+## guess-media-title

+Uses [guessit](https://github.com/guessit-io/guessit) to detect media title by filename.
+Upon detection, sets `force-media-title` variable and shows the detected title on screen.

+Useful for getting cleaner screenshot file names.

+Requires `guessit` to be installed and accessible as `guessit` command.

 ## load-profiles

 This script is used to load platform-dependent profiles.